GatorEducator/r-assignment-starter/README.md

 # GatorGrader Sample Laboratory Assignment

-## WARNING: this documentation is out of date

 ## Task list for assignment creation

 - Use `cp -rf *.*` to copy all of the files and directories in this repository